maxwu/chainer/README.md

-# chain
+# chainer
-Chain HTTP middleware functions to a http.Handler
+Assemble HTTP middleware functions to a http.Handler Chain